syncfusion-content/windowsforms-docs/WindowsForms/xptaskpane/Overview.md

 ---
 layout: post
-title: XPTaskPane | WindowsForms | Syncfusion
+title: Overview of XPTaskPane control | Windows Forms | Syncfusion
-description: xptaskpane
+description: XPTaskPane provides an easy access of the commonly used controls in a highly customized format and provides a wide variety of visual style.
 platform: WindowsForms
 control: XPTaskPane
 documentation: ug